 Before you buy the permit, you must figure out what trailhead you’re starting at.
 If you stay at Aravaipa Farms then you’ll be starting at the West Aravaipa Trailhead.
 A maximum of 30 people a day can enter from the west entrance and 20 people from the east entrance.

 We did this hike in January – considered the off-season so it wasn’t hard to get a permit.
-In fact we met a couple of hikers who were able to get a cell signal and buy one on the spot at the trailhead.
-But in high season, that wouldn’t be possible – especially as the canyon hike is becoming better known and thus more popular.
+In fact, we met a couple of hikers who were able to get a cell signal and buy one on the spot at the trailhead.
+But in high season, that wouldn’t be possible – especially as the Aravaipa Canyon hike is becoming better known.